Chulitos (Cassava Mini-Rolls) are humble, but in my opinion, these are one of the best buffet dishes in Dominican cuisine.

 Chulitos de Yuca are the quintessential street food: delicious, but not fully appreciated.
 Chulitos can be made filled with meat (the traditional way) or cheese or just plain.

-Someone gave me a deep fat-fryer about a month ago and it sat in my kitchen, ignored, until just last week.
+Someone gave me a deep-fat-fryer about a month ago and it sat in my kitchen, ignored, until just last week.
 I was having such a hard time with the notion of sinking foods into so much hot sizzling oil, tightly contained in a bin-like receptacle plugged into the wall.
 And my arteries collapsing under the weight of it all.

-It’s pretty easy; the food is placed in a basket and into the machine, which has this cool handle and switch that lifts it up from (and into) the bubbling evil.
-There’s no splattering, no grease-fire freak-outs and very little clean-up, de ñapa.
-Now I’m constantly searching out deep-frying ideas – which is sort of scary, if you consider that I’m in charge of meals, 7 days a week, for a family of four, and too much fried food might alter their growth patterns, or something.
-So I will try and control myself and make only the occasional “fritura”.
+It’s pretty easy; the food is placed in a basket and into the machine, which has this cool handle and a switch that lifts it up from (and into) the bubbling evil.
+There’s no splattering, no grease-fire freak-outs, and very little clean-up, de ñapa.
+Now I’m constantly searching out deep-frying ideas – which is sort of scary, if you consider that I’m in charge of meals, 7 days a week, for a family of four, and too much-fried food might alter their growth patterns or something.
+So I will try and control myself and make only the occasional fritura.

 Jill, a member of our original team (where we knew her as Aunt Jane), and contributor to our book, is Canadian, mom to two Canadian-Dominican boys and resided in the Dominican Republic for several years.

-- 2 cups of oil for frying
+- 2 tbsp olive oil

-- 1/4 lb. of minced beef
+- 1/4 lb [0.12 kg] of minced beef

 - 1 cup of tomato sauce

-- 2 tablespoon of oil
+- 2 cups of oil for frying (corn, peanut or soy)

 - Grate the cassava with the least coarse side of the grater, or using the grating attachment of the food processor.